AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Applications

 \subsection{Cartoon VFI}

 Producing traditional 2D animation is labor-intensive~\cite{meng2024anidoc}, requiring artists to manually draw multiple in-between frames.
 VFI offers a means of automating this process by generating plausible intermediate frames, thereby reducing production time and cost~\cite{meng2024anidoc, chavez2025time}.
 However, cartoon videos exhibit distinct characteristics compared to real-domain videos: they feature exaggerated motion, minimal texture, flat color regions, and sharp contours, which pose challenges to correspondence-based methods.
 To address this, domain-specific models have been proposed~\cite{siyao2021deep, chen2022improving, li2021deep, xing2024tooncrafter, yang2025layeranimate, xie2025physanimator}.
 Notably, ToonCrafter~\cite{xing2024tooncrafter} adopts a generative framework rather than relying on explicit motion estimation.
 Recent efforts aim to build models that generalize across both cartoon and real domains by leveraging diverse training data or domain adaptation techniques~\cite{zhu2024generative, wang2024framer, zhang2025motion}.

-A major bottleneck in cartoon VFI research is the absence of standardized, HQ datasets.
+A major bottleneck in cartoon VFI is the absence of standardized, HQ datasets.
 While ATD-12K~\cite{siyao2021deep} provides a useful benchmark, its triplet-only format restricts its utility in ATFI settings.
 As a result, future progress will depend on the release of open, multi-frame cartoon datasets that enable fair and reproducible evaluation.
+In practical animation pipelines, deployment constraints include latency constraints for interactive editing tools, adaptation to varying line-art or shading styles, and model compression for integration into authoring software~\cite{siyao2021deep, li2021deep}.
+These factors motivate style-robust architectures and lightweight backbones that can run in real-time or near real-time on commodity GPUs.